A222moq3e/TWJU_web_a222/SOLUTION.md

 1. Register a new account or use the test account: `john.doe@student.local` / `student123`
 2. Login to access the student dashboard

-### Step 2: Discover the LFI Vulnerability
+### Step 2: Discover the Avatar Upload Vulnerability

-1. On the student dashboard, notice that if a user doesn't have an avatar set, the frontend automatically attempts to load an avatar image
+1. Navigate to the "Update Profile" page (`/update`)
-2. The avatar request goes to: `/api/media/file?userId=<userId>&file=avatar.png`
+2. Notice the avatar upload functionality
-3. This triggers the vulnerable backend endpoint at `GET /media/file`
+3. The system allows uploading any file type as an avatar, including sensitive files like `.env`

-### Step 3: Exploit the LFI
+### Step 3: Exploit the Avatar System

-The `/media/file` endpoint has a path traversal vulnerability:
+The avatar system has a critical vulnerability that allows reading arbitrary files:

-1. **Intercept the avatar request** using a proxy tool (Burp Suite, OWASP ZAP, or browser dev tools)
-2. **Modify the `file` parameter** to perform directory traversal:
+1. **Upload a sensitive file** (like `.env`) as your avatar:
-   - Change `file=avatar.png` to `file=../../.env`
+   - Go to `/update` page
-   - Alternative encodings that might work:
-     - `file=..%2f..%2f.env` (URL encoded)
-     - `file=..%252f..%252f.env` (double URL encoded)
+   - Select a `.env` file from your local system
+   - Upload it as your avatar
+   - The system will accept any file type

+2. **Access the uploaded file** through the avatar endpoint:
+   - The avatar is served at `/api/auth/me/avatar`
+   - This endpoint reads the file from the uploads directory
+   - It returns the file with the correct content type based on extension

 ### Step 4: Extract JWT Secret

+1. After uploading the `.env` file as your avatar, visit `/api/auth/me/avatar`
-1. The LFI should return the contents of the `.env` file
+2. The endpoint will return the contents of the `.env` file as text
-2. Look for the `JWT_SECRET` value in the response
+3. Look for the `JWT_SECRET` value in the response
-3. Example response:
+4. Example response:
    ```
    DATABASE_URL="postgresql://postgres:password@localhost:5432/student_dashboard_ctf"
    JWT_SECRET="supersecret_admin_signing_key"